-With over two millenia of history behind it, sake is hardly your typical run-of-the-mill alcohol beverage.
+With over two millennia of history behind it, Japanese sake isn't your typical run-of-the-mill alcohol beverage.

-This traditional Japanese spirit has become as synonymous with Japan as beer is to Germany; it’s not just a drink, but a source of national pride deeply entrenched within both ancient and modern Japanese culture & tradition.
+This traditional Japanese brew has become as synonymous with Japan as beer is to Germany.
+In Japan, it's not just a drink; it's a source of national pride.
+Sake is deeply entrenched within both ancient and modern Japanese culture & tradition.

 Ready to learn everything you ever needed to know about sake?
-Let this Sake 101 guide for beginners help light the way!
+Let this complete introduction to sake for beginners light the way!

 What is sake?

-Although sake isn’t exactly unknown in the Western world, there’s plenty of misinformation surrounding it.
+Although sake isn't unknown in the Western world, plenty of misinformation surrounds it.

 Technically, sake is the Japanese term for all alcoholic beverages.
-It includes everything from beer & wine to uniquely local brews like shochu and what English speakers lovingly (and mistakenly) refer to as sake.
+It includes everything from beer & wine to local brews like shochu and what English speakers lovingly (and mistakenly) call sake.

-If there was ever any doubt as to how important sake is to Japan, simply look to its indigenous name.
-What we’ve labelled as sake is named nihonshu in Japanese, roughly translating to “Japanese alcohol.”
+If there was any doubt as to how important sake is to Japan, simply look to its indigenous name.
+What we've labelled as sake is named nihonshu in Japanese.
+The term roughly translates to "Japanese alcohol."

 (For simplicity and to avoid confusion, we'll stick to the familiar English term sake moving forward.)

-Now that we’re a bit clearer on the terms, let’s look at what’s makes sake different than other alcoholic beverages…
+Now that we're clearer on what sake is, let's see what makes sake different than other alcoholic beverages...

-As you’d probably guess, most good sake is made from special rice rather than run-of-the-mill table rice.
+As you'd guess, the absolute best sake is made from special rice rather than run-of-the-mill table rice.

 The most common varieties of rice used in making sake fall under the label of short- and medium-grain japonica.
 Compared to regular long-grain rice, japonica grains feature a rounder and denser starch core.

 Within this classification, there are nine common premium sake-brewing rice (sakamai) varieties.
-They come from various locations around the country and each capture subtle taste differences in the final brew.
+They come from various locations around the country.
+Each capture subtle taste differences in the final brew.

 For a master sake brewer (toji), water is, along with rice, one of the most important elements in brewing a great sake.
 Many sake breweries are located close to mountain streams and underground springs.

 While the rest of the ingredients of sake are straight-forward, koji tends to trip up sake beginners.
-Koji, also known by its scientific name aspergillus oryzae, is a mold that helps to break the rice starches into sugars in preparation for fermentation.
+Koji, also known by its scientific name aspergillus oryzae, is a special mold.
+Koji helps break the rice starches into sugars to prepare for fermentation.

-As important as both water and rice are for brewing sake, the process can’t even get off the ground without the koji.
+As important as both water and rice are for brewing sake, the sake production process can't get off the ground without koji.

-The quality of koji also effects the sake’s flavor profile immensely.
-That’s why koji production (seigiku) itself is taken so seriously among brewers.
+The quality of koji also affects the sake's flavor profile immensely.
+That's why sake brewers take koji production (seigiku) itself so seriously.

 Much like with beer, the type of yeast used will change the flavor and, especially, the aroma of the sake.

-Yeast is essential to the sake brewing process (as it is with other alcoholic beverages) as it converts the sugars created by the koji into alcohol and carbon dioxide.
+Yeast is essential to the sake brewing process (as it is with other alcoholic beverages).
+It converts the sugars created by the koji into alcohol and carbon dioxide.

 How is sake made?